John Solomon (political commentator)

-John F. Solomon is an American journalist who was a contributor to Fox News until late 2020.
-He was formerly an executive and editor-in-chief at The Washington Times.
+John F. Solomon is an American investigative journalist, author, and political commentator.
+He is the founder, editor-in-chief, and CEO of Just the News, a digital news organization launched in 2020.
+Over a career spanning more than three decades, he has held reporting and editorial positions at Associated Press, The Washington Times, The Hill, and was a contributor at Fox News until late 2020.

-Although he won a number of awards (including the 2008 Robert F. Kennedy Journalism Award) for his investigative journalism, in recent years he has been accused of magnifying small scandals, creating fake controversy, and advancing conspiracy theories.
-During the Donald Trump presidency, he advanced Trump-friendly stories including questioning reporting that women who had accused Trump of sexual harassment had also sought payments from partisan political donors and questioning the legitimacy of criminal charges against Trump campaign manager Paul Manafort.
+Solomon has received several awards, including the 2008 Robert F. Kennedy Journalism Award for his investigative journalism.
+However, he has also been accused of exaggerating minor scandals, creating false controversy, and promoting conspiracy theories.
+During the first Trump presidency, Solomon was accused of advanced Trump-friendly stories including ones that questioned reports about women who accused Trump of sexual harassment and who had also sought payments from partisan political donors.
+He also questioned the legitimacy of the criminal charges against Trump's campaign manager, Paul Manafort.

-He also played an important role in advancing conspiracy theories about unproven allegations of wrongdoing in Ukraine by Joe Biden and his son Hunter Biden.
-Solomon's stories about the Bidens influenced Trump's fruitless attempt to pressure Ukrainian President Volodymyr Zelenskyy into publicly launching an investigation into the elder Biden, an attempt that led to Trump's first impeachment.
+Solomon has been described by some as playing an important role in promoting conspiracy theories about unproven allegations of wrongdoing in Ukraine by Joe Biden and his son, Hunter.
+Solomon's reporting on the Bidens influenced Trump's unsuccessful efforts to pressure Ukrainian President Volodymyr Zelenskyy into publicly launching an investigation into the elder Biden—an effort that ultimately led to Trump's first impeachment.

-In 2020 he launched the website Just the News.

-Career
+Early years and education

 Solomon graduated from Marquette University with a bachelor's degree in journalism and sociology.

-From May 1987 to December 2006, Solomon worked at the Associated Press, where he became the assistant bureau chief in Washington, helping to develop some of the organization's first digital products, such as its online elections offering.
+From 1987 until 2006, Solomon worked at the Associated Press, where he became the assistant bureau chief in Washington, helping to develop some of the organization's first digital products, such as its online elections offering.

 In 2007, he served as The Washington Post's national investigative correspondent.

-The Washington Times
+The Washington Times (2008–2009; 2013–2015)

 Executive Editor

 In February 2008, Solomon became editor-in-chief of The Washington Times.
 Under Solomon, the Times changed some of its style guide to conform to more mainstream media usage.
 The Times announced that it would no longer use words like "illegal aliens" and "homosexual," and instead opt for "more neutral terminology" such as "illegal immigrants" and "gay," respectively.
 The paper also decided to stop using "Hillary" when referring to Senator Hillary Clinton, and to stop putting the word "marriage" in the expression "gay marriage" in quotes.
 He also oversaw the redesign of the paper's website and the launch of the paper's national weekly edition.
 A new television studio was built in the paper's Washington DC headquarters, and the paper also launched a syndicated three-hour morning drive radio news program.

 Solomon left the paper in November 2009 after internal shakeups and financial uncertainty among the paper's ownership.